The Best Opening Lines in Books (And How to Write Your Own)

 The snow in the mountains was melting and Bunny had been dead for several weeks before we came to understand the gravity of our situation. –The Secret History by Donna Tartt

 Not only does this single sentence provide a setting, character (albeit a dead one), and dire conflict, it also plunks us right in the middle of the disaster.
-This opening line doesn’t just suggest a good story is coming; it suggests we won’t have to wade through a bunch of exposition to get to it.
+Beyond “just” suggesting a good story is coming, this opening line tells us we won't have to wade through a bunch of exposition to get to it.

 A Li'l Context